Third Bi-Monthly Monetary Policy Statement, 2014-15

 On the basis of an assessment of the current and evolving macroeconomic situation, it has been decided to:

-Consequently, the reverse repo rate under the LAF stands adjusted to 6.0 per cent, and the marginal standing facility (MSF) rate to 7.0 per cent.
-The Bank Rate which is aligned to the MSF rate also stands adjusted to 7.0 per cent.
+Consequently, the reverse repo rate under the LAF will remain unchanged at 7.0 per cent, and the marginal standing facility (MSF) rate and the Bank Rate at 9.0 per cent.

 Policy Stance and Rationale